ush-ruff/YouTube-Ash-Dark/README.md

   * Restore video description from the modern cramped layout to the older  style.
   * Hide comment section completely.
   * Restore comment replies from the modern layout to the older style.
+  * Restore button styling from the new touch spec styling to the older style.

 ## Install and setup